From toolkits and guides to regular contact with experienced

 The Volunteer Toolkit

-and leaders can explore meeting topics and program
+With the Volunteer Toolkit, girls and leaders can explore meeting

 - Plan the troop’s calendar year and meeting schedule.